MouYongli/MouYongli.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Yongli Mou.
-Now, I am Ph.D. student supervised by Prof. Stefan Decker and work as a research assistant at the Chair for Computer Science i5 Databases and Information Systems (Informatik 5, DBIS) at RWTH Aachen University since July 2020.
+Now, I am Ph.D. student supervised by Prof. Dr. Stefan Decker and co-supervised by Prof. Dr. Oya Beyan and work as a research assistant at the Chair for Computer Science i5 Databases and Information Systems (Informatik 5, DBIS) at RWTH Aachen University since July 2020.
 I received my master's degree in Computer Science in 2020 from RWTH Aachen University.

-My research interests are in the field of Distributed Analytics, Federated Learning and Data Privacy.
+My research interests are in the field of Distributed Analytics, Artificial Intelligence, Deep Learning, Federated Learning and Data Privacy.